Side effects of TRT that you should look out for

 The only issue with this study is that it is difficult to fully understand the level of monitoring and type of protocol used – it could be that the protocol was not of a good standard, which would make the results less applicable to men on a protocol which resulted in better oestrogen and haematocrit control.

 The average TRT protocol provided by the NHS has very poor control of these measures which may lead to increased risk over time.
+This means that the effect on cardiac health from two different TRT protocols may be very different.

 It is also well established that men with low testosterone are at greater risk from cardiovascular issues than those with normal testosterone levels.